HristoZA/arm-practicals/README.md

 		bx lr

 # Variables
-The way this works is you use memory to store variables and you load the values from memory into a register using the 'ldr' command.
-We declare these variables under the .data section and then our code must go under the .text section.
+The way this works is you use memory to store variables and you load the values from memory into a register using the `ldr` operation.
+We declare these variables under the `.data` section and then our code must go under the `.text`section.

 ## Loading integers from memory.